SAP/ui5-webcomponents/docs/2-advanced/01-configuration.md

 ```
 ### fetchDefaultFontFaces
 <a name="fetchDefaultFontFaces"></a>

-Font faces used in the UI5 Web Components are fetched over the network.
+This configuration option controls whether default font faces are fetched over the network.

-Normally, you would never want to change that setting, but if for technical reasons you prefer even the default font faces to be fetched
-over the network, then set `fetchDefaultFontFaces` this to `false`
+Typically, you would not need to modify this setting.
+However, if for technical reasons you prefer the default font faces to not be fetched over the network, you can set `fetchDefaultFontFaces` to `false`.

 Example:
 ```html